 A whole new name for both spouses

 This is a wholly new creative or extreme option where both spouses come together and create a wholly new last name.
 Essentially, this option lets you come up with anything, from agreeing on a specific different last name, blending both last names and creating a unique name or selecting a name that bears some significance for your families or a name that means something you both like.
+There's a catch: it's the only option that requires petitioning the court.

 Divorce Name Change